 Laura Gonzalez is Associate Professor of Finance.
 Below is the summary of her research published in Managerial Finance.

-Blockchain is also a decade-old “trust machine”.
-It is a decentralized ledger that allows secure, fast and transparent transaction records.
+Blockchain is also a decade-old “trust machine.”
+It is a decentralized ledger that contains secure, fast and transparent transaction records.
 It uses cryptography and hashing algorithms, and requires consensus to update records, which makes transactions practically tamper-proof and therefore, more trustworthy.
-While the full potential of this fast-evolving technology is not yet clear, the applications are numerous and substantial.
+While the full potential of this fast-evolving technology is not yet clear, the possible applications are numerous and substantial.
 The gradual implementation of blockchain technology in P2P lending platforms facilitates safer transparent quick access to funds without having to deal with the complex, slower and more costly loan processes of banks.
 However, other uses of blockchain may be needed.

-Blockchain can compensate for behavioral biases in lenders’ decision making and improve monitoring by helping track digital money transactions and assisting in bad loan recovery efforts.
+Blockchain can compensate for biases in lenders’ decision making and improve monitoring by helping track digital money transactions and assisting in bad loan recovery efforts.